Any questions? Contact us

 halloween in france

-If you plan to party with your friends or go out for Halloween, deciding what to wear is important.
-French people usually prefer traditional, very scary or bloody costumes.
 Popular choices range from witches, vampires, and ghosts to zombies and more.
 While in the United States, some people dress as movie or TV characters, in France, the focus is more on horror or gothic aesthetics.
 The French tend to prefer darker, more eerie themes when choosing Halloween outfits.

-Halloween and La Toussaint
+Learn more about Halloween and La Toussaint in France

 It’s important to mention that Halloween in France is closely followed by La Toussaint (All Saints’ Day), a public holiday on November 1.
 This religious holiday is dedicated to remembering the deceased, and many families visit cemeteries to lay flowers on the graves of loved ones.